 Doing your homework is key to understanding your rights and obligations when dealing with the circumstances surrounding a personal injury.
 Many people are unaware or unsure of how large a claim could be or if they have the grounds to file a claim, even if they contributed to the injury.

-Our personal injuries lawyers at Cummings Andrews Mackay LLP offer free consultations.
+Our personal injuries lawyers at CAM LLP offer free consultations.
 We can tell you what can be done with your case, free of charge.

 5. Not making contact with the right authorities or knowing who to contact